 Pyometra is the life-threatening infection of the uterus that generally occurs in middle-aged to older female dogs in the six weeks following heat.
 The hormone progesterone, which primes the uterus for potential pregnancy, does so by causing proliferation of the blood-filled uterine lining and suppressing uterine immune function.
 It is thus easy during heat for bacteria in the vagina to ascend to the uterus and cause infection.
 The uterus with pyometra swells dramatically and is filled with pus, bacteria, dying tissue, and toxins.
 Without treatment, the dog is expected to die.
 Despite her serious medical state, she must be spayed quickly if her life is to be saved.

-- This is an extremely common disease of unspayed female dogs.
+- Pyometra is an extremely common disease of unspayed female dogs.
+One in four female dogs who have survived to age 10 will get it.

 - Treatment is expensive.